SoulCollage: Light and Shadow

 We were encouraged in that workshop to work on more than one piece at a time.
 As I struggled with stark images of grief I also experimented on another collage with bright colors and shiny textures.

-Often cards present themselves to me in pairs of opposites (left: Adapted Child, right: Magical Child):
+Often cards present themselves to me in pairs of opposites (Adapted Child, Magical Child):

 Our unconscious carries not only shadow elements but also positive attributes, and incredible healing power.
 The journey within can be less overwhelming when we shine our light on the bright spots as well as the dark.

-The next time you make or draw a card that’s disturbing to you, try making or picking out a card that’s opposite it in some way, and see what that card has to offer.
+The next time you make or draw a card that’s disturbing to you, try making or picking out a card that is its opposite in some way, and see what that card has to offer as well.

 I’ve experienced deeper healing than I ever thought possible using my cards in this way.